BigO123456/SentryTurret/README.md

 Add a joystick or xbox contoller for added enjoyment use JoyToKey http://joytokey.net/en/
 ![image](https://scontent-lga.xx.fbcdn.net/hphotos-xfp1/v/t1.0-9/10551111_10102040449359939_1193606793478368655_n.jpg?oh=4afb9d2e38645f1eda55b1fe9584a000&oe=558AADE1)

-The working example was built on RaspberryPi2 with Raspian and OpenCV(python) 2.4, using GPIO pins connected to a servo hat from adafruit. https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi/overview relay board is the fire control system
+The working example was built on RaspberryPi2 with Raspian and OpenCV(python) 2.4, using GPIO pins connected to a servo hat from adafruit. https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi/overview .
+The 5v relay board is the fire control system